Indochina Link Vietnam

 6. Customs clearance (EPE)Month 3-5Bonded goods reconciliation, duty payment on unsold inventory

-7. DeregistrationMonth 6-12DPI filing, seal destruction, bank account closure
+7. DeregistrationMonth 6-12Department of Finance (formerly DPI) filing, seal destruction, bank account closure

 Phase 1: Dissolution Resolution